-As a pianist, for the past five years, he has been performing as part of the critically-acclaimed “Portals” project with violin virtuoso Tim Fain.
+As a pianist, for the past six years, he has been performing as part of the critically acclaimed “Portals” project with violin virtuoso Tim Fain.
 Britell has been performing for audiences from a very young age, giving his first public recital at the age of 10 in Manhattan.
-A student of the late Jane Carlson at the Juilliard School’s Pre-College Division, he has performed at venues including the Peter Jay Sharp Theater at Juilliard, Steinway Hall, the Palace Theater, Kaneko, Harvard University’s Fogg Museum of Art and Signet Society, the Aspen Music Festival, and the National Arts Club, the Million Dollar Theatre in Los Angeles, and the Brooklyn Public Library, and London’s Barbican Hall.
+A student of the late Jane Carlson at the Juilliard School’s Pre-College Division, he has performed at venues including the Peter Jay Sharp Theater at Juilliard, Steinway Hall, the Palace Theater, Kaneko, Harvard University’s Fogg Museum of Art and Signet Society, the Aspen Music Festival, the National Arts Club, the Million Dollar Theatre in Los Angeles, and the Brooklyn Public Library, and London’s Barbican Hall.
 He has also performed Mozart’s Piano Concerti Nos.
 12 and 14 at the landmark Old Westbury Gardens with an orchestra led by Eric Jacobsen, noted conductor of The Knights.

 In addition, Britell was the keyboardist in the hip-hop ensemble The Witness Protection Program.
 The WPP, as they were known, opened acts for hip-hop groups including Blackalicious and Jurassic 5 and performed at venues ranging from the Paradise Theater in Boston to New York’s classic Arlene’s Grocery.